Starting a business with a limited budget? Looking for a virtual phone service provider that’s cheap but also high quality? This list has you covered.

 9. Ooma

-Ooma is probably better described as a business VoIP solution rather than a virtual phone service because you can set up physical business phones.
+Ooma can probably be better described as a business VoIP solution than a virtual phone service because you can set up physical business phones.
 However, like other virtual phone services, it uses your local internet connection to make and receive calls.

 Pricing: Ooma offers three plans: